 Thanks to our newest Charity Partner, we will be able to manufacture our own custom Cabinetry and wood products cut with our very own CNC Machine Router donated by CNC FACTORY, USA.
-We will have our new Woodshop up and running in July this year!
+We will have our new Woodshop up and running in July 2022!

 All Charity Partners become part of the HFW Family and our Mission, becomes your Mission!

 The Warrior House will house up to 25 veterans while they transition off the streets and into permanent housing.
 The VA takes approximately 8-12 weeks to secure their permanent housing through the Veteran Affairs HUD-VASH